Late-Universe Dynamics from Vacuum Geometry

 3

-Isotropic expansion forces this shell into a spherical topology.
-In a flat FLRW metric,
+Isotropic FLRW expansion forces the shell into a spherical topology.
+Both principal

 U